 - We want a more homely feel in the setting

-- We want space outside the meeting room for lounges etc. This is just as important as meeting room itself
+- We want space outside the meeting room for activities, lounges, mental health breaks etc. This is just as important as meeting room itself!

-So, key words are personalized, individualized, and flexible.
+So, keywords here are personalized, individualized, and flexible.
 And when we look at the meeting of the future, things like purpose, ROI/ROO, and personal touches will be way more important that whether or not the walls of the meeting room show illustrations from nature or the room itself is a tipi.

 What do you think of ‘creative’ meeting rooms?
 Do you use them?
 Do they enhance your meeting?